CodeForPoznan/codeforpoznan.pl_v3/README.md

 ## How to get started

 ---
 > Join codeforpoznan_v3 channel on [our slack](https://join.slack.com/t/codeforpoznan/shared_invite/zt-8a7u52j8-yqB01C2YgYF4Lvd1pFM_jw) - this is the place where we discuss all the issues and help each other by sharing tips and knowledge.
-You can also ping [OtisRed](https://github.com/OtisRed) on github ot @Otis in the slack DM if you need any help.
+You can also ping [OtisRed](https://github.com/OtisRed) on github or @Otis in the slack DM if you need any help.
 ---

 #### 1. [Fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) onto your github account.